Heterogeneity-Guided Client Sampling: Towards Fast and Efficient Non-IID Federated Learning: Appendix

 \subsubsection{General Settings}

-The experimental results were obtained using Pytorch \cite{paszke2019pytorch}.
+The experimental results were obtained using Pytorch \citep{paszke2019pytorch}.
 In the experiments involving FMNIST, each client used a CNN-based classifier with two $5\times5$-convolutional layers and two $2\times2$-maxpooling layers (with a stride of $2$), followed by a fully-connected layer.
-In the experiments involving CIFAR10/CIFAR100, each client used a CNN-based classifier with three $3\times3$-convolutional layers and two $2\times2$-maxpooling layers (with a stride of $2$), followed by two fully-connected layers; dimension of the hidden layer was $64$.
-The optimizers used for model training in the experiments on FMNIST and CIFAR10/CIFAR100 were the mini-batch stochastic gradient descent (SGD) and Adam \cite{adam}, respectively.
+In the experiments involving CIFAR10, each client used a CNN-based classifier with three $3\times3$-convolutional layers and two $2\times2$-maxpooling layers (with a stride of $2$), followed by two fully-connected layers; dimension of the hidden layer was $64$.
+In the experiments involving Mini-ImageNet and THUC news, each client fine-tuned a pretrained \href{https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html}{ResNet18} \citep{resnet} and learned a TextRNNs \citep{textrnn}, respectively.
+The optimizers used for model training in the experiments on FMNIST and CIFAR10/Mini-ImageNet/THUC news were the mini-batch stochastic gradient descent (SGD) and Adam \citep{adam}, respectively.
 The learning rate was initially set to $0.001$ and then decreased every 10 iterations, with a decay factor $0.5$.
-The number of global communication rounds was set to 200, 500 and 1000 for the experiments on FMNIST, CIFAR10 and CIFAR100, respectively.
+The number of global communication rounds was set to 200, 500, 100 and 100 for the experiments on FMNIST, CIFAR10, Mini-ImageNet and THUC news, respectively.
 In all the experiments, the number of local epochs $R$ was set to $2$ and the size of a mini-batch was set to $64$.
-The sampling rate (fraction of the clients participating in a training round) was set to $0.1$ for the experiments on FMNIST, and to $0.2$ for the experiments on CIFAR10/CIFAR100.
-For the sake of visualization, data points in the presented graphs were smoothened by a Savitzky–Golay filter \cite{schafer2011savitzky} with window length $13$ and the polynomial order set to $3$.
+The sampling rate (fraction of the clients participating in a training round) was set to $0.1$ for the experiments on FMNIST/THUC news, and to $0.2$ for the experiments on CIFAR10/Mini-ImageNet.
+For the sake of visualization, data points in the presented graphs were smoothened by a Savitzky–Golay filter \citep{schafer2011savitzky} with window length $13$ and the polynomial order set to $3$.